Dow Jones Industrial Average

-The Dow Jones Industrial Average (DJIA), Dow Jones, or simply the Dow (/'daʊ/), is a stock market index of 30 prominent companies listed on stock exchanges in the United States.
+The Dow Jones Industrial Average (DJIA), Dow Jones, or simply the Dow (/'daʊ/), is a stock market index tracking the stock performance of 30 large companies listed on stock exchanges in the United States.
+It is named after founder Charles Dow and his business associate, statistician Edward Jones.
+It is maintained by S&P Dow Jones Indices and its components are selected by a committee.